aerickt/steno-dictionaries/README.md

  - `AOEU/KWROE/HREU` → aioli
  - `PAOE/KWRA/TPHOE` → piano

+Depending on pronuncation, `W` can also begin a consecutive vowel stroke:
+ - `AL/TRAOU/WEUS/TEUBG` → altruistic
+ - `KOPB/TKAOU/WEUT` → conduit

-`KWR` is can also be used to start a stroke.
+`KWR` can also be used to start a stroke if all consonants have been taken in the previous stroke.
 This can be preferred if a word break using the "normal" method can result in word boundary issues.

 `KWR` as a starter:
  - `ER/KWROR` → error